XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 ## 1.1.
 Abstract

-[Trustlines](https://xrpl.org/trust-lines-and-issuing.html#trust-lines-and-issuing) are a fundamental building block for a variety of XRP Ledger tokenization features, including [CBDCs](https://en.wikipedia.org/wiki/Central_bank_digital_currency) and [fiat-collateralized stablecoins](https://www.investopedia.com/terms/s/stablecoin.asp).
-However, as more and more token issuers embrace the XRP Ledger, the current size of each trustline will become an impediment to ledger stability and accessibility.
+[Trust lines](https://xrpl.org/trust-lines-and-issuing.html#trust-lines-and-issuing) are a fundamental building block for many XRP Ledger tokenization features, including [CBDCs](https://en.wikipedia.org/wiki/Central_bank_digital_currency) and [fiat-collateralized stablecoins](https://www.investopedia.com/terms/s/stablecoin.asp).
+However, as more and more token issuers embrace the XRP Ledger, the current size of each trust line will become an impediment to ledger stability and scalability.

 This proposal introduces extensions to the XRP Ledger to support a more compact fungible token (i.e., CFT) type, along with operations to enumerate, purchase, sell and hold such tokens.

-Unlike Trustlines, CFTs do not represent bidirectional debt relationships.
-Instead, CFTs function more like a unidirectional trustline with only one balance, making it simpler to support common tokenization requirements, including even non-monetery use-cases such as tracking reputation points in an online game.
+Unlike trust lines, CFTs do not represent bidirectional debt relationships.
+Instead, CFTs function more like a unidirectional trust line with only one balance, making it simpler to support common tokenization requirements, including even non-monetery use cases such as tracking reputation points in an online game.

-Perhaps as important, however, CFTs require significantly less space than trustlines: ~52 bytes for each CFT held by a token holder, as compared to _at least_ 234 bytes for every new trustline (see Appendix 1 for a more detailed comparison).
+Perhaps as important, however, CFTs require significantly less space than trust lines: ~52 bytes for each CFT held by a token holder, as compared to _at least_ 234 bytes for every new trust line (see Appendix 1 for a more detailed comparison).

 ### 1.1.1.
 Advantages and Disadvantages